souza-eab/MCTI_QCN/Scripts/README.md

 ```

 # - Notes:

-*All biomes except the Amazon were rasterized to 30m.
-The Amazon Biome comes from the EBA (250m).
-To harmonize the asset, it was reprocessed from 250 to 30m.

-** All biomes except the Amazon have been rasterized to 30m.
-The Amazon Biome comes from the EBA (250m).
-To harmonize the asset, it was kept at 250 and the other biomes were kept at 30m.
+All biomes except the Amazon were rasterized to 30m `0_2_Rasterize`.
+The Amazon Biome from data the EBA (250m).

-*** In general, the v0-1 versions are in 30m, so v0-2 is a combination of 250m (AMZ) and 30m (all biomes).
+ In general, the v0-1 versions are in 30m, so v0-2 is a combination of 250m (AMZ) and 30m (all biomes).

-**** In general, the rectified assets total is eg. ´2_Asset_v0-1_rect` and depending on the compartment the desired is added. or +ADD compartments eg. ´3_Asset_v0-1_rect_AGB`.
+In general, the rectified assets total is eg. `2_Asset_v0-1_rect`, and depending on the compartment the desired is added. or +ADD compartments eg. `3_Asset_v0-1_rect_AGB`.
+For more details, verify the top table.